 Ginger is well-known for its digestive and anti-inflammatory properties, and it can be a valuable addition to a homesteader’s natural remedy toolkit.

-Echinacea, commonly known as coneflower, can be used as a natural remedy for its potential immune-boosting properties.
+Echinacea, or coneflower, serves as a powerful natural remedy known for its immune-boosting properties.

 Yarrow, also known as Achillea millefolium, can be used to help stop bleeding and promote wound healing.